Female McDonald’s Employees Are Going On Strike Next Week Over Sexual Harassment

 The international burger chain has been the target of many discrimination investigations in the past.
 The US Equal Employment Opportunity Commission (EEOC), in charge of enforcing federal anti-discrimination laws, has gone after many McDonald’s franchises over the last ten years for sexual harassment.

-One incidence in 2011 in a Wisconsin McDonald’s involved male employees commenting about female employees’ bodies and groping them without their consent.
+One incident which took place back in 2011 in a Wisconsin McDonald’s involved male employees commenting about female employees’ bodies and groping them without their consent.
 The location also employed several teenage girls at the time.
 The EEOC sued the owner of the franchise and they settled for $1 million.

 During a press release at the time, the EEOC commented, “Despite being notified of the situation, [the owner] failed and refused to take prompt and appropriate action to correct the harassment and the resulting hostile environment, forcing at least one of the harassed employees to quit.
 Further, the company fired other harassed employees after they complained repeatedly about their co-workers’ behavior.”